DIY Face Mask: Just Do It.

 The early fear among health experts was that if people stockpiled masks, the masks would be in desperately short supply, and our dedicated healthcare workers would be at even more risk than they already are.
 That has unfortunately come to fruition.
 Shortages of protective gear, due to chaotic pandemic coordination by the Trump administration, have left our healthcare workers in a dire situation.

-A CDC official said the new guidance would still include telling the public they should not use medical masks —surgical and N95 masks.
+A CDC official said the new guidance would still include telling the public they should not use medical masks —surgical and N95 masks must be saved for health-care workers.

 But with the rapid advancement of the virus throughout the country, the CDC is now considering suggesting the public make their own masks.
 These do-it-yourself cloth face masks are the ones you’ve no doubt seen circulating on social media.